Mining

 History

-At present uranium is only produced as a by-product of remediation of the rock environment after in situ leaching of uranium at the Stráž deposit and in the process of cleaning of technological solutions and mine waters from Příbram and Rožná deposits.
+Currently, uranium is only extracted as a by-product of the remediation of the rock environment after chemical uranium mining at the Stráž pod Ralskem deposit and from the treatment of mine water from the Příbram and Rožná deposits.